Implied probabilities are calculated using data offered by PredictIt.

 The West Virginia Lottery briefly approved three sports betting companies to open election betting.
 However, Governor Jim Justice rescinded this approval within an hour.

 While there is some interest in election betting, it doesn’t have the mainstream interest or acceptance that sports betting has enjoyed.

 FAQs – U.S. Presidential Election Betting And Odds

 There is still talk of Vegas presidential odds, though.
 Some of the top oddsmakers in Vegas are offering their predictions.
-They are posting lines, just like they would for other non-sports events, like the Oscars.
-Although they are prohibited from taking bets, it’s more of a marketing gimmick, for entertainment purposes only.
+These are marketing gimmicks rather than serious wagers.

 Bettors’ perceptions of the likelihood of an outcome change constantly.
 News and current events inform bettors’ predictions the same way those forces inform voters’ choices.
 As bettors’ confidences change, so will the odds on different election outcomes.

 Endorsements are a critical part of an election, because an influential endorser can convince many other people to vote for the endorsed candidate.
 In 2016, evangelical pastors were crucial for making the case for Donald Trump, who had little to nothing in common with evangelical voters.
 High-profile police union endorsements could help Democratic candidates fight off accusations of being soft on crime.